gcalmettes/reveal.js-webpack-kit/README.md

 I needed a robust system to build several presentations sharing a common library of slides (to develop a class) without the hassle of copy-pasting.
 I wanted a system that was easily upgradable to the latest versions of the dependencies.

 This way, everything stays separated, content (slides), tools (libraries) and configurations files (for the different tools).
-Just bump the version of any dependencies by doing `npm update` and rebuild your presentation(s).
+Just bump the version of any dependencies by doing `yarn upgrade` and rebuild your presentation(s).
 Done.

 How?
 ----